NickCore18/CSEL302/README.md

 # **CSEL302- Introduction to Intelligent Systems**
 ___
 ## **Introduction**
--Welcome to my CSEL302 Webpage!
+- Welcome to my CSEL302 Webpage!
 CSEL302 is the Introduction to Intelligent Agents course I'm currently taking under Mr. Mark Bernardino.
 Below is a compilation of all assigned activities, and bits of info relating most notably to Linear and Logistic Regression, two techniques used in predictive modelling that allows us to have valuable insights into datasets.
 ___
 ## **Table of Contents**